HOME PAGE * SEARCH * basic GCSE level Chemistry age ~14-16 * Advanced Chemistry for ~16-19

 All my advanced A level organic chemistry notes

-10.6 Aldehydes–Ketones - Reduction with hydrides
+10.6 Aldehydes–Ketones - Reduction with metal hydride compounds

 Examples are explained of the organic chemistry mechanisms for aldehydes and ketones undergoing nucleophilic substitution, nucleophilic addition reactions are described with diagrams and full explanation revision notes.